securibee/stranger-danger/README.md

 ### Solution 1: Check local repositories

-A bash script that you can pass a directory that contains your git repositories.
+A bash script that you can pass a (parent) git directory.
 It'll then check if their privileges are set to private or public.

 #### Usage
 Run the script and pass it a directory: